zachighton/bank_customer_classification/README.md

 ### Trello

 We used Trello to organise the project.
 We created epics and broke those down into stories which were then further broken into individual tasks to complete.
-To be able to follow the steps we took in the project follow this **link**.
+To be able to follow the steps we took in the project follow this [link](https://trello.com/invite/b/OF4jI4hQ/f23e9f9423d59691832cc097264e6adc/bootcamp-project).

 ### Github